-Stress has been linked to all the leading causes of death such as heart diseases, cancer or suicide.
+Stress has been linked to all the leading causes of death such as heart diseases, cancer, or suicide.
 Modern people took anxiety to another level.

 In the past, humans had less to worry about.
-Sure, their life was shorter, unexpected and more dangerous but all we had to do was survive.
+Sure, their life was shorter, unexpected, and more dangerous but all we had to do was survive.
 Today, we are being bombarded by so much information, that we can barely grasp.

-In addition to survival, we have the current economy markets, sudden unemployment, financial problems, marriage breakups or a loss of a loved one.
+In addition to survival, we have the current economy markets, sudden unemployment, financial problems, marriage breakups, or a loss of a loved one.

-But unlike prehistoric times, where we had no time to think but act, we have more time to think about things because there isn’t any immediate danger, such as tiger nearby, and so overthinking leads people chronic stress, and that leads to the lower immune system, which in result affects our physical health.
+But unlike prehistoric times, where we had no time to think but act, we have more time to think about things because there isn’t any immediate danger, such as a tiger nearby, and so overthinking leads people chronic stress, and that leads to the lower immune system, which in result affects our physical health.

 Can anxiety cause chest pain?
-Sure can!
+Sure, can!

-In the areas of work, family, relationships, finances or health, we are always open to stressors.
+In the areas of work, family, relationships, finances, or health, we are always open to stressors.
 As I mentioned above, there is a clear link between thoughts and physical response to them.

 The stress response may be set off by physical damage, such as infection or injury, or by emotional trauma, and the latter can include our thoughts.